TikTok Shop Creator Commissions and Seller Liability in 2026: What Sellers Need to Know

 Protecting Yourself When the Liability Is Not Yours

-The hardest part of the new liability rules is that you are being held responsible for content you did not create, did not review, and in many cases did not even see.
+The hardest part of how this liability works is that you are being held responsible for content you did not create, did not review, and in many cases did not even see.
 Here is what you can do to limit your exposure.

 Switch from open to targeted collaborations.
 This is the single most impactful change you can make.
 Targeted collaborations let you choose which creators promote your product.
 You can vet their content history, review their previous videos, and only approve creators who have a track record of compliant content.